sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 # Searchable encryption

-When the data is fully end-to-end encrypted, nobody even the server can decrypt and read / analyse the data.
+When the data is fully end-to-end encrypted, nobody even the server can decrypt and read / analyze the data.
 This makes it very hard to query the data without loading everything all at once, decrypt in the client and then fulfill the query.

 With Sentc you can create searchable encryption from your keywords.